Wind Velocity Sensor: Principles, Types, and Advanced Technologies

 Meteorology

-In meteorology, accurate wind speed and direction data are fundamental for weather forecasting.
-Meteorological stations around the world install CODA’s wind velocity sensor, like the CDF – 20B.
-These sensors constantly measure wind speed and direction and transmit this data to meteorological data processing centers.
 Weather scientists use this data and other weather information to study weather patterns.
 They predict how weather fronts will move and issue weather warnings.
-Accurate wind speed data is important for predicting storm intensity and path.
-This information helps with disaster preparedness and withdrawal planning.
+Accurate wind speed data is important for predicting how strong a storm will be and where it will go.
+This information helps with planning for disasters and withdrawals.

 Wind Energy